KevinBjarnemark/reoptinew-api/README.md

 You can find the complete data schema for all models in this [Google Drive folder](https://drive.google.com/drive/folders/1WrPCJ0CRQjOo84iZWGu7mcBEgYjKUaZA?usp=sharing).

 ![Post model](docs/assets/iteration_1/post_model.webp "A spreadsheet of the post model.")

+## Error Handling

+Reoptinew’s error-handling system is built on three core principles: user experience, security, and troubleshooting.

+### User Experience

+The backend ensures that all errors sent to the frontend are clear, user-friendly, and meaningful.
+Error messages are mapped to custom messages that align with Reoptinew’s branding and interface standards.

+For additional UX details, visit the [**frontend repository**](https://github.com/KevinBjarnemark/reoptinew).

+### Security

+Reoptinew prioritizes security by implementing a **controlled error system** to eliminate risks associated with exposing raw backend data.

+Key benefits of this system include:

+1. **Thorough Validation:**
+    Every piece of information sent to the client is inspected and sanitized.

+2. **Backend Logic Protection:**
+    While Reoptinew's backend logic is open-source and fully transparent, the system ensures that runtime details, such as stack traces or low-level error messages, are not exposed to the frontend.

+3. **Resilience Against Updates:**
+    Controlled error handling mitigates risks of application failures caused by changes in dependencies or library updates.

+### Troubleshooting, Performance, and Logging

+Printing to the console with `print()` in production is discouraged due to potential security and performance risks.
+Reoptinew instead relies on a custom logging system [logging.py](static/py/utils/logging.py) to ensure clarity, consistency, and controlled output.

+- **Detailed Logs:**
+The [throw_error()](static/py/utils/error_handling.py) function captures all errors with contextual metadata, such as the file and function where the error occurred.

 ## Technologies